RG4551.AM: Frederick W. Carstens, 1910-1999

 Carstens was called into military service just prior to the declaration of war in December of 1941.
 He helped organize the 5th, 6th, and 12th Armored Divisions.
 During most of his time in the European theatre, Carstens served as Battalion Executive Officer of the 494th Armored Field Artillery, 12th Armored Division with the rank of Major.
 He received the Purple Heart, two bronze stars, and various unit awards.
 Upon cessation of hostilities in Europe, he served in the Investigation Section of the War Crimes Branch.

 Carstens returned to Beatrice in 1946 and resumed his law practice.
 His practice consisted of personal injury cases and various types of litigation, with emphasis on probate and real estate law and taxation.
+He passed away at Beatrice on January 10, 1999.

 SCOPE AND CONTENT NOTE